MBaldessari77/blog/_posts/2017-02-13-debug-github-pages-with-jekyll-on-windows.md

 ## How to debug jekyll site blog in Windows

 * Starting by search in GitHub Help found this page: [Setting up your GitHub Pages site locally with Jekyll](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#platform-windows)
-* Then go to [Jekil installation instruction](http://jekyllrb.com/docs/windows/#installation) for Windows
+* Then go to [Jekyll "installation instruction" on Windows](http://jekyllrb.com/docs/windows/#installation) for Windows
 * Install Jekill via chocolatey (see https://chocolatey.org/)

 ```